mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 mkdir: newfolder2: No such file or directory
 ```

-Only `mkdir` will not work because `newfolder2` does not even exist.
+Command `mkdir` will not work because `newfolder2` does not even exist.
 Simply use the `-p` command option.
 The following command will create a new folder called `newfolder2` and, at the same time, create a directory within `newfolder2` called `newfolder`:

 ```shell
 (base) Arat-MacBook-Pro:~ mustafamuratarat$ mkdir -p newfolder2/newfolder
 ```

+# mv

 `mv` will move a file (or a folder) or quickly rename it.